wavefrontHQ/wavefront-proxy/dropwizard-metrics/dropwizard-metrics5/README.md

 This is a Wavefront Reporter for the Stable (5.0.0-rc2) version of [Dropwizard Metrics](https://dropwizard.github.io) (formerly Coda Hale & Yammer Metrics).

-It sends data to the Wavefront service via a proxy and supports point tags being assigned at the Reporter level.
+It sends data to the Wavefront service via proxy or direct ingestion and supports point tags being assigned at the Reporter level as well as at the individual metric level.

 ## Usage

-This Reporter sends data to Wavefront via a proxy.
+This Reporter sends data to Wavefront via proxy or direct ingestion.
 Version 3.5 or later is required.
 You can easily install the proxy by following [these instructions](https://docs.wavefront.com/proxies_installing.html).

 To use the Reporter you'll need to know the hostname and port (which by default is 2878) where the Wavefront proxy is running.